pinksheep

 What is Pinksheep?

-Pinksheep is the AI workspace for SMBs.
-A single conversational surface where small and medium businesses run their work with AI in the loop.
-The user describes the work.
-Pinksheep assembles the system behind the conversation, connects the apps, and runs it with governance, approvals, and a full audit trail built in.
+Pinksheep is the complete AI workspace.
+One conversational surface where teams connect the apps they already use, work across the stack with AI in the loop, and run with governance, approvals, and a full audit trail built in.

 Is Pinksheep no-code?

 Yes.
-You describe the work in plain English.
-Pinksheep assembles the system behind the conversation.
-No code, no flow diagrams, no API documentation required to get started.
+You connect your apps, ask in plain language, and review what will change before anything runs.
+No code, flow diagrams, or API documentation required to get started.

 How does Pinksheep work?

-You describe the work in plain language, connect the tools your business already uses, review the plan before anything runs, and approve important actions.
-Pinksheep runs the task and logs every action, every cost, and every change.
+You connect the tools your business already uses, ask the assistant for what you need, review what will change before anything runs, and approve important writes.
+Pinksheep logs every action, every cost, and every change.

 Who built Pinksheep?